mlhylmz/realtime-exchange-monitor-customAPI-caliburnmicro-wpf/README.md

 # Installation
 - Clone the repository to your local machine.
 - Open the solution file (ExchangeInstantAPI.sln) in Visual Studio 2022.
 - Build the solution.
+- You should download the file "api.rar" and put the file inside it into the "Debug" or the final application folder.
-Run the application.
+- Run the application.
 - Note: Executable file generates random currency values in Node.js.
 It is required for the application to have the final version as an executable file.
 # Usage
 Upon starting the application, the exchange rates for USD and EURO will be displayed in the main view.
 The exchange rates are updated every second and displayed in real-time.